 The Languages Department offers programs in the core languages representing the peoples, cultures and literatures of the Western World and in languages critical to an understanding of the present world beyond the West.
 Committed to the College’s promise to provide “open, rigorous intellectual pursuit” in the discipline of languages, the department seeks to develop in our students the expertise of our discipline: cultural literacy, language competencies and cross-cultural experiential skills through established majors and minors.
 The department recognizes student achievement by nomination to and induction into Phi Sigma Iota, the international foreign language honor society.

-The department offers three majors, French, Romance Languages and Spanish.
-All majors lead to a Bachelor of Arts (BA) degree.
+The department’s majors lead to a Bachelor of Arts (BA) degree.
 Students who are interested in interdiscplinary studies in Classics or in Languages and International Business are invited to speak with the department chair about the process involved in creating a self-designed major.
-A grade of C- or higher is required in each course in all of the majors and minors.

 Study in another country: While much of your language work takes place in the classroom, Jewell’s language department encourages students to participate in one of our more than twenty foreign study programs.
 You can live in and learn about the cultures of France, Spain, Mexico, Argentina, Germany, Austria, Japan, China, Greece and Italy while studying at a prominent university for a semester or a full year.
 You experience the day-to-day life of another country firsthand while enhancing your language skills.

 Combine your language with another field of study:

 - The interdisciplinary International Business and Language program is a self-designed major to prepare students for a career in International Business and to develop proficiency in a foreign language.